wel055/cse15l-lab-reports/LabReport1.md

    Absolute path: /Users/wenxili/Desktop/UCSD/CSE 15L

-   There is a folder Commandcd inside the folder CSE 15L and there is a file named cdtoadirct.png inside Cammmandcd.
-The command produces an error since cd wants to get into a folder but cdtoadirct.png is an actual file.
+   There is a folder Commandcd inside the folder CSE 15L and there is png named cdwithnoarg inside Commandcd.
+The command produces an error since cd cannot open a file.

-   The output is an error since cd need to be into a directory, cannot directly open a file.
+   The output is an error since since cd is suppose to take directory and change the current directory. cd can be use to direct into a folder but it cannot directly open a file.

   __2. ls__
   ![Image](lsfile.png)